harrisonlabollita/w2kplot/README.md

 `klist_band` (optional): filename of the case.klist\_band file.

 If either of these files are not provided, w2kplot looks in the current directory for any files with the corresponding extensions.
+In general, it is always safest to provide the exact file that you would like the program to parse, otherwise, this can lead to some ambiguity and potentially spurious results.

 ### FatBands
-`FatBands` is a child of the `Bands` object, but requires a few more inputs from the user in order to determine what to plot.
-They keyword arguments for this object are the following:
+`FatBands` is another data object that is inherited from the `Bands` object, but requires a few more inputs from the user in order to determine how to plot the fatbands.
+The keyword arguments for this object are the following:

 `atoms` (required): a list of atoms for which to plot the orbital character.